databio/gtars/README.md

 ## Installation
 To install `genimtools`, you must have the rust toolchain installed.
 You can install it by following the instructions [here](https://www.rust-lang.org/tools/install).

+You may build the binary locally using `cargo build --release`.
+This will create a binary in `target/release/genimtools`.
+You can then add this to your path, or run it directly.

 ## Usage
 `genimtools` is very early in development, and as such, it does not have a lot of functionality yet.
 However, it does have a few useful tools.
 To see the available tools, run `genimtools --help`.
 To see the help for a specific tool, run `genimtools <tool> --help`.